Notice: Booking issues

 Definitely, we talk about the rich Jewish history on several Sarajevo tours, but this specific one is focused entirely on the long-lasting traditions and customs of Jews in Sarajevo.

 Sarajevo’s Jewish tour starts with a visit to the Old Jewish Temple.
-Today it is The Jewish Museum of Bosnia and Herzegovina that focuses on five centuries of the Jewish community in Sarajevo.
-There we will talk about the trade network in Sarajevo and the development that happened in Sarajevo due to Jewish merchants.
-Listen to the traditional Bosnian music known as sevdalinka and find its connection to Sefardic religious songs.
+Today, it is the Jewish Museum of Bosnia and Herzegovina that focuses on five centuries of the Jewish community in Sarajevo.
+There, we will talk about the trade network in Sarajevo and the development that happened in Sarajevo due to Jewish merchants.

-Also, Sarajevo Jewish Tour covers the Ashkenazi Synagogue.
-It is the only active Synagogue nowadays in Sarajevo.
+Additionally, the Sarajevo Jewish Tour includes a visit to the Ashkenazi Synagogue.
+It is the only active synagogue in Sarajevo nowadays.

-Later on, we will see the buildings that used to be the synagogues including today’s Bosnian Cultural Center Building – a former Moorish-style beautiful Grand Jewish Temple.
+Later on, we will see the buildings that used to be the synagogues, including today’s Bosnian Cultural Centre Building – a former Moorish-style, beautiful Grand Jewish Temple.

-We will also see where the first Jewish school in Sarajevo, Jewish Villa AMA, and Salom Family Palace buildings are.
+We will also see where the first Jewish school in Sarajevo, the Jewish Villa AMA, and the Salom Family Palace buildings are.